stocnet/rsiena/README.md

 We are migrating RSiena development and releases to this repository.

+Note that the main manual can still be found [here](http://www.stats.ox.ac.uk/~snijders/siena/RSiena_Manual.pdf), and the main website is still [here](http://www.stats.ox.ac.uk/~snijders/siena/) for the time being, however we are currently migrating many resources to [this website](http://snlab-nl.github.io/rsiena/), and you can find [a wiki here](https://github.com/snlab-nl/rsiena/wiki) that holds much of the information on the original website, including background on SAOMs and RSiena, and links to teaching materials, literature, and contributing people and projects.

+## Installation

+### From binary

+Perhaps the easiest way to install RSiena is by installing a compiled binary.
+Binaries for all major OSes -- Windows, Mac, and Linux -- can be found by clicking on the latest release [here](https://github.com/snlab-nl/rsiena/releases/latest/download/rsiena_AllOS.zip).

+Once the file has been downloaded, unzip the file, and install the binary as appropriate for your binary.
+For example, for Mac you can use the following line, amending the version number as necessary:

+`install.packages("~/Downloads/rsiena_AllOS/macOS/rsiena_1.2.3.tgz", repos = NULL)`

+### From source

 To install from source the latest main version of RSiena from Github, please install the `{remotes}` package from CRAN and then enter into the console:

 `remotes::install_github("snlab-nl/rsiena")`